shanadev/NEStefan/README.md

 This project started as SteveNES and now I've refactored a bit and called it NEStefan.

-I'm on a Mac using Visual Studio 2022 - I'm using C# dotnet 6.
+I'm on a Mac using Visual Studio - writing in C#.
 For graphics, I'm using the SDL library with the C# bindings provided.

 I have a "Display Engine" project that is sort of javidx's Pixel Game Engine, or it does the task.
 It will handle game engine tasks, graphics and sound, and provide a way for the NES to do those things.
 I would like to separate that out to its own project in the future.